Sophisticated, Experienced Advocates

 November 13, 2017: Matthew Dowd filed an amicus brief in Athena Diagnostics v.

-before the Federal Circuit on behalf of ten law professors.
+Mayo Collaborative before the Federal Circuit on behalf of ten law professors.
 The

 amicus brief argued that lower courts and the PTO have misunderstood the Mayo-Alice test in a way that have created indeterminate and overly restrictive doctrine on patent ineligibility under § 101.
 Ultimately the Federal Circuit affirmed the lower court’s decision that methods for diagnosing neurological disorders were ineligible under § 101.

 March 22, 2019: Recently, Matthew Dowd of Dowd Scheffel argued a patent appeal at the Federal Circuit that was highlighted in a post about the appeal on the highly-acclaimed blog Patently-O. The court reached a decision on the appeal.
 The original invention of the two inventors (Joseph Conrad and Kurt Briscoe) was a urine-deflector for potty training young children.
 The inventors discovered that the original invention had a less-than-optimal design with a crease which collected urine are produced an odor.
 To improve this, the inventors filed for a new patent for his seamless design.
 Although the Federal Circuit affirmed the Patent Office’s rejection of the new patent application, the court's decision will prove useful for the inventors to obtain patent claims on their improved device in the future.
-The court’s decision can be read here
+The court’s decision can be read here.

 December 17, 2018: Dowd Scheffel is pleased to share an amicus brief filed on behalf of seven leading intellectual property law professors in the Supreme Court.
 The case is Return Mail v.
 U.S. Postal Service, and the question presented is whether the U.S. Postal Service, as a federal agency, can use post-grant proceedings under the America Invents Act to invalidate a U.S. patent.
-The brief can be read here
+The brief can be read here.

 September 24, 2018: Dowd Scheffel is pleased to report a major victory for its client @pizza, a U.K.-based pizza business, in a litigation involving claims of copyright infringement, trademark infringement, and trespass.
 Our client @pizza was sued by D.C.-based &pizza in D.C., despite the fact that our client operates only in the United Kingdom.
 Dowd Scheffel sought dismissal of the claims, and Judge Kelly of the U.S. District Court for the District of Columbia granted the motion in large part.
 The only remaining claim is an allegation of improper "passing off," which is based entirely on U.K. law.
 Judge Kelly ordered the parties to submit briefing on whether that single U.K. claim should be dismissed under the doctrine of forum non conveniens.
-Judge Kelly's opinion can be read here
+Judge Kelly's opinion can be read here.

 September 5, 2018: Dowd Scheffel filed a petition for rehearing en banc in an important patent case concerning patent eligibility under Section 101 of patent law.
 The rehearing petition was highlighted on the leading patent blog, Patently-O, and was also covered by Law360.
 The Patently-O post is here.
 The Law360 article is here.